gliptak/gliptak.github.io/content/post/aws_ec2instanceconnect/index.md

 Substitute the right values for your instance, they can be found on the **AWS Console** or queried running ```aws ec2 describe-instances```.

-After above command successful, use (routable) FQDN/IP to connect to your instance:
+After above command successful, use (routable) FQDN/IP to connect to your instance (some operating systems use a different **default** user):

 ```
 ssh ec2-user@1.2.3.4